 In many cases, it is possible to find creative legal solutions that leave no criminal record behind and prevent serious criminal and collegiate consequences.
 Your options depend on the specifics of your case and the quality of your legal counsel.

-At Sindel, Sindel & Noble, P.C., we have defended college students in the St. Louis area since 1937, guiding them through the disciplinary process at school as well as the criminal process.
+At Sindel, Richard H. Sindel, Inc., P.C., we have defended college students in the St. Louis area since 1937, guiding them through the disciplinary process at school as well as the criminal process.
 To learn more about your options and start protecting your future, contact a reputable local attorney.